brilolo5/PoinpyDecomp/README.md

 A decompilation of Ojiro Fumoto's game, POINPY, for modding access.<br>

 ## How do I use this?
 Originally, this required you to have an UndertaleModTool script in order to extract the assets from the latest Netflix version (1.1.1, which the decomp is based on, due to the latest version being written in YYC).
-Due to the game being entirely free now, simply open ``Poinpy.yyp`` inside of the latest version of Gamemaker Studio 2.
+Due to the game being entirely free now, I decided to upload the assets.
+Simply open ``Poinpy.yyp`` inside of the latest version of GameMaker Studio 2.

 A downloadable build for Windows is located in the Releases section of this page.